pedrolamas/pedrolamas.com/content/posts/2015-05-05-theres-never-been-a-better-time-to-be-a-microsoft-developer.md

 ---
 id: 4166
-title: 'There&#8217;s never been a better time to be a Microsoft developer!'
+title: 'There''s never been a better time to be a Microsoft developer!'
 date: 2015-05-05T11:54:25+00:00
 author: Pedro Lamas
 layout: post